 In Estonia we say, that play is the work of children.
-The play has an important role in baby’s development and it teaches skills that babies will use in life.
+The play has an important role in a baby’s development and it teaches skills that babies will use in life.
 Researchers have found that the availability of play material is one of the most consistent predictors of intelligence.

 Buying toys for your baby can be expensive, but it doesn’t have to be that way.
-Here are some tips how to save money on toys.
+Here are some tips on how to save money on toys.

 Recycle the things you have at home

-Babies don’t distinguish if the playthings are store bought or not, they don’t care about brands – they just want something interesting to play with.
+Babies don’t distinguish if the playthings are store-bought or not, they don’t care about brands – they just want something interesting to play with.
 Different household and everyday items make perfect toys.

 a small container full of rice makes a great rattle

 plastic bottles full of glitter, water, and small items can be turned into discovery bottles

 old keyboards and remote controls are always baby’s favorites